1

 What is an advance directive?

 An advance directive is a legal document(s) that tells your health care team your wishes about what you do or don’t want for your medical care when you are not able to make these decisions for yourself.
-This can be as simple as filling out a form at home that states who will make decisions for you if you could not.
+This can be as simple as filling out Medical Durable Power of Attorney form at home that states who will make decisions for you if you cannot.

 Why do I need an advance directive?